SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 ## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component `DESIGNATED` number which gives it a fixed install position and allows automated installers to specify component choices.<br />
+The number of each is the component *`DESIGNATED`* number which gives it a fixed install position and allows automated installers to specify component choices.

 ##